ricardocolom64/portfolio-website/README.md

 # Portfolio Website

-This is the repo for my personal portfolio website, you can take a look at it on the web [here](https://ricardocolom64.github.io/portfolio-website) (a better URL name is coming soon...)
+This is the repo for my personal portfolio website, you can take a look at it on the web [here](https://ricardocolom64.github.io/portfolio-website) (proper domain name coming soon...)

 # Getting Started with Create React App